idebtor/nowic/c++cc/c++cc.md

 ```
 const double *rates;
 ```
-In this example, the compiler will not allow us to write code that changes the thing that rates points to since `rates` is a pointer to a `const`.
+Since `rates` is a pointer to a `const`, the compiler will not allow us to write code that changes the content that `rates` points to.

 - A pointer to `const` points to a constant item.
 The data that the pointer points to cannot change, but the pointer itself can change.
 - When you write a function that uses a pointer parameter, and the function is not intended to change the data parameter points to, it is always a good idea to make the parameter a pointer to `const`.
 Not only will this protect you from writing code in the function that accidently changes the argument, but the function will be able to accept the addresses of both constant and nonconstant arguments.